 INS AND OUTS OF MONEY

-The Ins and Outs of Money is produced by Dan Withered, in partnership with the Monroe County Public Library and The United Way of Monroe County.
+The Ins and Outs of Money is produced by Ryan Stacy and edited by Dan Withered, in partnership with the Monroe County Public Library and The United Way of Monroe County.

 Headline news and local calendar events of interest to the African-American community.

 Bring It On! is produced by Clarence Boone

 Executive Producer Joe Crawford

 The influx of proposed developments in Bloomington is raising concerns at the city’s Commission on Sustainability.
 Last week, Rebecca Swanson gave a report to the Commission and listed five projects that she called “eye openingly large.”
 She included the recent passage by the Bloomington Plan Commission of a 30-foot height variance for a hotel on Kirkwood Avenue.

 Last week local residents participating in Global Divestment day joined an estimated 450 events in 60 countries to bring awareness to the connection between climate change and the use of fossil fuels.
 Correspondent Alycin Bektesh has that story for today’s WFHB community report.

 Volunteers Susan Buchanan and Sarah Weisand share their experiences working for the Volunteers in Tutoring Adult Learners (VITAL) program at the Monroe County Public LIbrary.
 Also, volunteer opportunities from the City of Bloomington Volunteer Network.

 Activate! is produced by Jennifer Whitaker, along with the City of Bloomington Volunteer Network